Online Metronome

 Practice Rhythm Before Notes

 When learning a new piece with tricky rhythms, clap or tap the rhythm with the metronome before trying to play it on your instrument.
-This separates rhythm challenges from technical challenges.
-Once you can perform the rhythm accurately at various tempos, adding your instrument becomes much easier.
-This approach is especially valuable for complex syncopated passages or unusual time signatures.

 Take Breaks